 The Viking threat

 In the late 900s, Charles III was the King of France, also known as Charles the Simple1.
 He was the great-grandson of Louis the Pious, Emperor of the West1.
-At the time, he faced the descendants of Robert the Strong who wanted to wrestle the crown of France from him1.
-Robert the Strong’s influential son, also called Robert, wanted to be the first non-Carolingian King of West France1.
+At the time, he faced internal strife the descendants of Robert the Strong who wanted to wrestle the crown of France from him1.
+At the same time, following many Viking attacks on northern France, including a siege on Paris, Viking leader Rollo wanted to attack once more2.

 Rollo is my direct ancestor.

 This is one-third of all the money in circulation at the time2.
-In 2021, a stash of this money was found in a farm in Poland3.
+(In 2021, a stash of this money was found in a farm in Poland3 ).

 The battle of Chartres

 Rollo sent some of his men to infiltrate the enemy’s camps, and sound their war horns2.
 Thinking they were being attacked at night, they woke in a panic which let Rollo and his men escape to safety2.
-Ebalus ran away and hid himself in a workshop; his cowardice was later immortalised in ballads which were sung about him4.
+Ebalus ran away and hid himself in a workshop; his cowardice was later immortalised in ballads sung about him4.

 Ebalus’ son William ended up marrying Rollo’s daughter Adele.